pw_web#

 columnOrder accepts an string[] and defaults to [log_source, time, timestamp]

-Note, columns will always start with severity and end with message, these fields do not need to be defined.
+Note, columns will always start with level and end with message, these fields do not need to be defined.
 Columns are ordered in the following format:

 2. columnOrder